Health plan options for uninsured kids and teens.

 What is CHIP?

-CHIP is short for the Children's Health Insurance Program — Pennsylvania's program to provide health insurance to all uninsured children and teens who are not eligible for or enrolled in Medicaid.
+CHIP provides health insurance to all uninsured children and teens who are not eligible for or enrolled in Medicaid.
 Coverage is available at low or no cost.
 No family makes too much money for CHIP coverage.

 - Doctors and hospitals nearby